 Of course, if this is your first budget, you essentially have to estimate what you think you spend on each of the itemized budget categories in the Budget Template Google Sheets I have provided.

 The Biggest Question Regarding Personal Budgeting is, “Will You Take the Next Step and Track Your Spending?”

 I’m sure this is the question you are wrestling with RIGHT NOW.
 You want to be that person who takes responsibility for your financial success, BUT it’s just so hard to find the time and the motivation to set up your budget.
 I totally get that.

-That’s why I’ve given you this Budget Template Google Sheets Masterpiece, so you can at least avoid the hurdle of the setup.
+That’s why I’m giving you the budget template in my free course, so you can at least avoid the hurdle of the setup.
 You don’t even have to come up with your own budget categories.

 So just do it right now.
 Pretend it’s a game and try to guess how much money you are spending in each category.
 Enter it in and then get ready to be amazed when you compare your estimation to the reality of what you enter for this upcoming month.

 You will likely be astonished, confused, and maybe a little bit embarrassed about your spending in certain categories.
 The truth always hurts.
 But it’s a GREAT motivator for change.